-One of the oldest shopping streets in North America, rue du Petit-Champlain is at the top of almost every list of things to do in Québec City.
-This narrow shopping street oozes with European charm, no matter when you visit Québec City.
+One of the oldest shopping streets in North America, rue du Petit-Champlain is at the top of almost every list of things to do in Quebec City.
+This narrow shopping street oozes European charm, no matter when you visit Quebec City.

-A boardwalk in front of Fairmont Château Frontenac, Dufferin Terrace is a lovely spot to relax and admire the beauty of Château Frontenac.
+A boardwalk in front of Fairmont Château Frontenac (LGBTQIA2S+ safe space), Dufferin Terrace is a lovely spot to relax and admire the beauty of Château Frontenac.
 In summer, street performers can be seen near the Monument of Samuel de Champlain (the founder of New France in 1608) and the boardwalk is filled with people admiring the view of the Saint-Lawrence River.

-From the Québec City cruise port, take the funiculaire on rue du Petit-Champlain ($3.75 CAD one-way) up to Dufferin Terrace, or walk up the breakneck stairs (beside the funiculaire) and then up Côte de la Montagne to rue du Fort, turn left and walk towards Château Frontenac.
+From the Quebec City cruise port, take the funiculaire on rue du Petit-Champlain ($3.75 CAD one-way) up to Dufferin Terrace, or walk up the breakneck stairs (besides the funiculaire) and then up Côte de la Montagne to rue du Fort, turn left and walk towards Château Frontenac.